Most users will never need to write a user function, so you can just skip this section if you want to.

 Require 1 columns, 1 numbers; The first real line of the function - allows us to check for proper input.

-Variables Ktwo Xp Xdel dX Xs; Variables and columns are initially zero
+Variables Ktwo Xp Xdel dX Xs; Variables and columns are initially set to zero

 Xp = Price1; XP is the predicted price, we are setting an initial value

 Procedure; This word Tells SpiffyCharts to loop through your data and do what follows on each day.